Kapalabhati: Skull-Shining Breath for Energy & Clarity

 Vata Types: Gentle and Grounding

 Vata types should approach Kapalabhati cautiously.
-While it can help clear mental fog, excessive practice may aggravate Vata's already-active nervous system.
+It can clear mental fog, but too much practice may aggravate Vata's already-active nervous system.

 Recommended practice: